JetBrains/kotlin-native/COCOAPODS.md

     </div>

-4. Re-import the project.
+5. Re-import the project.

 ### Add a dependency between a Kotlin Pod with an Xcode project with several targets

 1. Create an Xcode project with `Podfile` if you haven’t done this yet.
 2. Add the path to your `Podfile` with `podfile = project.file(..)` to `build.gradle.kts` (`build.gradle`) of
  your Kotlin project.
+    This step helps maintain consistent synchronization of an Xcode project and Kotlin Pod dependencies.
 3. Add dependencies to Pod libraries that you want to use in your project with `pod()`.
 4. For each target, specify the minimum target version for the Pod library.